Seeing topological entanglement through the information convex

-Our method is applicable to topologically ordered systems with both Abelian and non-Abelian anyons.
-It provides certain new perspective of the density matrix structure of low energy states.
-We aware that quantum error correction with non-Abelian anyons remains as a challenging problem \cite{2014PhRvX...4c1058B,2017CMaPh.355..519D}.
-It might be interesting to see whether this work provides any useful perspective towards solving this problem.
+Our method applies to topologically ordered systems with both Abelian and non-Abelian anyons.
+It provides a certain perspective on the density matrix structure of low-energy states.
+We notice that quantum error correction with non-Abelian anyons remains as a challenging problem \cite{2014PhRvX...4c1058B,2017CMaPh.355..519D}.
+It might be interesting to see whether this work provides any useful perspective on solving this problem.

 The method in this paper requires the finiteness of correlation length.
 This is why we have to restrict to gapped boundaries.
 Moreover, only the fusion properties are considered.
-It would be desirable to find ways to go beyond these limitations, so that one may study the boundary of a 2D system with a generic chiral central charge $c_{-}$ and to reach out the braiding properties e.g. the topological spins ($\theta_a$).
-In particular, it is an intriguing question whether it is possible to derive the formula $e^{2\pi i c_{-}/8}=\mathcal{D}^{-1}\sum_{a} d_{a}^2 \theta_a$ in a suitable generalization of our method.
-We leave it for future studies.
+It would be desirable to find ways to go beyond these limitations so that one may study the boundary of a 2D system with a generic chiral central charge $c_{-}$ and to handle the braiding properties, e.g., the topological spins ($\theta_a$).
+In particular, it is an intriguing question as to whether it is possible to derive the formula $e^{2\pi i c_{-}/8}=\mathcal{D}^{-1}\sum_{a} d_{a}^2 \theta_a$ in a suitable generalization of our method.
+We leave this for future studies.